linso34/mobile/README.md

 ### Lesson 4 Adding API Calls capabilities using AWS Amplify API Component - Optional

+AWS Amplify provides a solution to making HTTP REST and GraphQL endpoints.
+The following example will cover REST APIs.
+To learn more on the AWS Amplify API components, please refer to [AWS Amplify API](https://aws-amplify.github.io/amplify-js/media/api_guide)

 1. Add an API component to your AWS environment.

 ```